SiddhantBorkar04/comp423-course-notes/docs/tutorials/docs/tutorials/rust-setup.md

 (2) This command compiles the source code into a binary and immediately runs it.
 You should see Hello COMP423 printed in the terminal.

 #### Using cargo build (Build Only)
 The cargo build command compiles the program without executing it, which is useful when preparing a binary for deployment.

+!!!
+Note
     This is similar to the gcc command where you compile the code into an a.out file and run it manually.

 (1) Compile your program into a standalone binary with: